 Rob is a Certified Professional Accountant and received his designation in 2007.

-Vice President Business Management
+Senior Vice President of Business Management

 Vice President of Operations